British Airways to resume flights to Cairo on Friday

 Reuters

-July 26 (Reuters) - British Airways, part of International Airlines Group , will resume flights to Cairo following a week-long suspension over security concerns, the airline said on Friday.
+July 26 (Reuters) - British Airways, part of International Airlines Group , will resume flights to the Egyptian capital following a week-long suspension over security concerns, the airline said on Friday.

 "Following a thorough assessment of the security arrangements, we are pleased that our service to and from Cairo will resume from Friday July 26", a British Airways spokeswoman said in an email.